LipSurf/plugins/chrome-extension/README.md

 v0.4
+- [ ] make getting/setting options more efficient (make it load defaults but not have to load all plugins -- such as with getLanguage)
+- [ ] simplify store serializing/deserializing use this lib: https://github.com/yahoo/serialize-javascript
 - [ ] remove jQuery from all frames
 - [ ] annotations change when initially turned on after first highlight
 - [ ] special notification to remind user about no headphones mode?